 While programs vary, typical programs may include discounts on tickets for theater/sporting events, computer products, software, cell phones and/or cell phone service, eye wear, car rentals and theme park admissions.

 Programs can be either simple or sophisticated.
-A simple program might see an employer communicating discounts from local merchants, or distributing coupons or brochures that include discount information.
-More sophisticated programs are administered by a service vendor and employees receive online access to discounted products and services offered by a variety of retailers and service providers.
+A simple program might involve an employer communicating discounts from local merchants or distributing coupons or brochures that include discount information.
+More sophisticated programs are administered by a service vendor, and employees receive online access to discounted products and services offered by a variety of retailers and service providers.